Timvane-coder/Edge/README.md

 ### Additional Helper Functions

 Below is a utility to handle sending messages and updating presence status.
-It includes handling for sending text, image, and audio messages.
+It includes handling for sending text, image, audio, and reaction messages.

 ```javascript
 const delay = ms => new Promise(resolve => setTimeout(resolve, ms));